Updated: 28 February 2023

 We tolerated the flawed Federal legislation for a few years, but in 2013 I began working to get Congress to fix the flawed, dangerous, and unfair "Satellite Television Extension and Localism Act" (STELA) legislation that it created.
 DirecTV and Dish TV must comply with the Federal Communications Commission (FCC) Designated Market Area (DMA) regulation that puts all of Pinal County in the Phoenix TV market area.
 Over the years I have written many letters and emails to elected officials, TV station managers, and others in my efforts to get Congress to stop putting local lives at risk and harming local businesses by enacting a "Market Area Modification" for southern Pinal County, Arizona.
 Unfortunately, our Federal Government has continued to fail the citizens of southern Arizona and not enacted necessary change, even with two local serious crises in 2020.
 The issue is not specific to southern Pinal County, Arizona.
 It also affects several other locations in the United States.
 The next crisis could be weeks, days, or hours away.
 Congress and the FCC must not continue to fail American citizens.

-I have become the Pinal County "point person" on this issue.
-To broaden awareness, this blog documents the issue, my efforts, and any results.
-Updates will be posted as appropriate.
+Over the years since 2013 I become the Pinal County "point person" on this issue.
+To broaden awareness, this blog documented the issue, my efforts, and results.
+Updates were posted as appropriate.
+This will likely be my last update as there is a finally good news to report.

 Report |